malmostad/wp-apps/wp-content/plugins/saml-20-single-sign-on/README.md

 SAML 2.0 Single Sign-On
 =======================

-SAML 2.0 Single Sign-On allows you to use a SAML 2.0-compliant Identity Provider for Single Sign-On to your blog.
+SAML 2.0 Single Sign-On allows you to use a SAML 2.0-compliant Identity Provider for Single Sign-On to your WP site.
 This plugin is a fork of the plugin found at http://wordpress.org/plugins/saml-20-single-sign-on.

 Changes made from the original plugin:
 * Doesn't use wordpress password once authenticated by IDP.